kubos/kubos/docs/obc-docs/bbb/working-with-the-bbb.rst

 base Beaglebone Black board

 .. todo::

-    SD over SPI - /home/spisd
-    (header characters here)

-    This directory points to a partition on the SD over SPI device included as a peripheral device of the Pumpkin MBM2 board.

     EEPROM - /home/eeprom
     (header characters here)

-    This directory points to the available space of the EEPROM storage included with the base Beaglebone Black board.
+    This directory points to the available space of the EEPROM storage included with the Beaglebone Black board.
 There are 4KB of space available for use.

     .. note::